You are here

 In 1992 few dreamed that there were tens or indeed scores of continental European women authors writing between 1400 and 1700.
 In that year the University of Chicago Press agreed to publish The Other Voice in Early Modern Europe series, initiated to make these women writers, and a smaller group of male advocates of women, writing in French, German, Italian, Latin, and Spanish, available in translated editions suitable for classroom use and general reading.
 A total of 60 titles appeared in the Chicago Series between 1992 and 2010.

-The Toronto Series will add to the number of French, German, Italian, Latin, and Spanish texts published in the Chicago Series; will introduce texts written in English that require transcription but not translation, and some of the earliest texts written by women in Dutch, Polish, Portuguese, and Russian.
+Distributed by the University of Chicago Press, the Toronto Series adds to the number of French, German, Italian, Latin, and Spanish texts published in the Chicago Series, and introduces texts written in English that require transcription but not translation, as well as some of the earliest texts written by women in Dutch, Polish, Portuguese, and Russian.

-For more information about the Toronto Series, visit the series web site to review our list of published and forthcoming titles, and the series introduction.
+For more information about the Toronto Series, visit the series page on the Iter Press web site.

 New Technologies in Medieval and Renaissance Studies (full series, 2008)